TechFlow-Space/devportal/java-score/score-development-guide/context.md

 **getTransactionIndex**

-Returns the timestamp of a transaction request.
+Returns the transaction index in a block.
 ```java
 public static int getTransactionIndex()
 ```